mmzarif/mmzarif.github.io/_projects/Common Source Amplifier - gmId Methodology SKY130/index.md

 Because of this deviation, sizing directly from the square law becomes unreliable, so this design instead uses the **gm/Id methodology**: pre-characterizing the transistor's gm/Id, gm/gds, and transit frequency across bias points, then using those lookup tables to size devices with far fewer simulation iterations.

-For the SKY130 PDK, the lookup tables were generated using [Open-LUT](http://www.open-lut.org), an interactive web-based gm/Id lookup tool.
+For the SKY130 PDK, the lookup tables are available at [Open-LUT](http://www.open-lut.org), an interactive web-based gm/Id lookup tool.
 All designs use a minimum channel length of 150nm, above the 130nm process floor, to leave margin for manufacturing error.

 {% include image-gallery.html images="open-lut-tables.png" height="380" %}